 (h) Secure audit trail archiving: Secures the audit trail from tampering, modification, or deletion, and provides forensic visibility.

 (i) Sensitive data access auditing: Monitors access to and changes of data protected by law, compliance regulations, and contractual agreements.
-Triggers alarms for unauthorized access or changes.
+Triggers alarms for unauthorised access or changes.
 Creates an audit trail for forensics.

 (j) User rights management: Identifies excessive, inappropriate, and unused privileges.